AnonymousPlanet/thgtoa/guide.md

 ### Virtualbox:

-Ths step and the following steps should be done from within the Host OS.
+This step and the following steps should be done from within the Host OS.
 This can either be your Host OS with simple encryption or your Hidden OS with plausible deniability.

 In the Whonix route, we will make extensive use of the free Oracle Virtualbox[^177] software.
 This is a virtualization software in which you can create Virtual Machines that emulate a computer running a specific OS (if you want to use something else like KVM in Linux, feel free to do so).